leolelion/context-extraction-whatsapp/README.md

 #### Usage Instructions
-1. Export your chats from WhatsApp and add them to the 'raw chats' folder.
+1. Export your chats from WhatsApp and add them to a directory named 'raw_chats'.
-2. Enter into the context-extraction directory and run `python main.py`
+2. In your terminal, enter into the context-extraction directory and run `python main.py`
 3. The final extracted context will the available in the 'out' directory

 #### Scripts